 You’re about the celebrate your first Valentine’s Day together and then, suddenly, something isn’t quite right - your device isn’t working as well as it used to, or you taste what can only be described as burning; it puts you off the whole thing for life and you carry on smoking, much to your dismay.
 Sound familiar?

-Similarly, if you’re new to vaping or feel as though you don’t get the same hit with vaping that you do with cigarettes, the good news is, it’s not you, it’s your e-liquid.
+Similarly, if you’re new to vaping or feel as though you don’t get the same hit with vaping that you do with cigarettes, the good news is, it’s not you or your all-in-one vape kit, it’s your e-liquid.
 Some vapers underestimate the effect of having the wrong kind of e-liquid in their devices, so let’s set the record straight.

 What is the Right E-Liquid for You?